ufrs12/OLIA/README.md

 # OLIA
  Open Logical Industrial Architecture

+ OLIA is the main architecture of the [OLxA stack](https://github.com/ufrs12/OLxA) of architectures

 To implement this project, Armbian images are being developed in [this repository](https://github.com/ufrs12/OLIA-Linux-Armbian).
 And also a collector of these images in [this repository](https://github.com/ufrs12/OLIA-Linux-Armbian-builder).
 For discussions, welcome to [Telegram chat](https://t.me/oliaint).